Meerawks/Music-Webpage/README.md

-The Odin project includes HTML and CSS.
+This project includes HTML and CSS.
 Practice for flex box, transitions and animations.